TOKYO 1964 PARALYMPIC GAMES

-Wheelchair racing, in the form of a 60m race for men and women, was added to the slate of competition in 1964, which included a total of nine different sports.
+Wheelchair racing, in the form of a 60m race for men and women, was added to the competition schedule in 1964, which included a total of nine different sports.

 The Opening Ceremony was held at the Oda Field located within the Olympic village, as nearly 5,000 spectators looked on.
 The patrons of the Games, His Imperial Highness Prince Akihito and Princess Michiko, were in attendance.